b2renger/p5js_sound_examples/readme.md

 For this example we will try to sonify one of the flocking algorithm of Daniel Shiffman : http://p5js.org/learn/examples/Simulate_Flocking.php

 We will use the same approach as preivously, we will implement an object oriented audio engine and each particle will have its own sound.
-We will also build a gui with dat.gui
+We will also build a gui with dat.gui.